cm-cc/mesmer/README.md

 Alternatively, an [input data card (`input-example`)](input-example) is provided and it can be fed as input by piping `./mesmer < input-example`.
 The order in which the input parameters and values are inserted in the data card or at the prompt is indifferent.
 If a parameter/value is missing, defaults are used.
-The only rule is that the last input must be `run`.
+The only mandatory rule is that the last input must be `run`.

-The **`MESMER`** prompy looks like:
+The **`MESMER`** prompt	 looks like:

 ```
   *************************************************************